lexemlang/lexem/stdlib/prototypes/set.md

 ## `.freeze()`

-Makes the set constant so it can't be extended, shrinked or modified.
+Makes the set constant so it can't be extended, shrank or modified.

 ```lxm
 set.freeze()